Alastair-smith2/rusty_hyrule_compendium/README.md

 **Currently you'll need to clone this repository and build it yourself**

-In future it's hoped that you'll be able to install as a crate below
+In future it's hoped that you'll be able to install as a crate below in your `Cargo.toml`

 ```toml
 [dependencies]
 rusty_hyrule_compendium = "0.1.0"
 ```

-E.g.
+To use this library, you'll need to instantiate the Compendium client. `CompendiumClient::default();` preconfigures the underlying HTTP client and API url with sensible values.

 ```rust
 use rusty_hyrule_compendium::blocking::CompendiumClient;